NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-If ASP's ``stereo`` program is used to create a point cloud from images and CSM cameras, and then that point cloud has a transform applied to it, such as with ``pc_align``, the same transform can be applied to the model states for the two cameras, which is then saved to disk as earlier.
+If ASP's ``stereo`` program is used to create a point cloud from images and CSM cameras, and then that point cloud has a transform applied to it, such as with ``pc_align``, the same transform can be applied to the model states for the two cameras, which are then saved to disk as earlier.
 That is accomplished by invoking bundle adjustment with the input images and cameras as follows: